myramade/myramade.github.io/index.md

 **Required Skills**: To complete these labs you must be have some basic computer skills and be able to download, upload, copy, and paste files from/to a web browser.
 For Labs 2 & 3, you should be able to have some basic storyboarding skills, however, be warned - storyoarding for VR is NOT like storyboarding for video or elearning.

-**Goal**: The goal of this lab is to build the required knowledge to design a virtual reality (VR) experience for learning
+**Goal**: The goal of this lab is to build the required knowledge to design and build a virtual reality (VR) learning experience using easy-to-use VR development platforms with no to little coding required.

 ![sanberg-vr](https://user-images.githubusercontent.com/28787937/41195931-5014b11c-6beb-11e8-98a0-87b7cd38b664.gif)